Need a Fence Anywhere in Webster County? We've Got You

-Permitting divides by incorporation status.
-Inside Eupora, fences are classified as accessory structures with a published $50 flat residential permit fee, and the process runs through the city's Zoning and Building Administrator.
-For unincorporated Webster County parcels outside any city limits, published fence-specific rules are less standardized online, so the safest approach is to confirm setbacks, right-of-way clearance, and any applicable requirements with the Webster County Chancery Office at the courthouse in Walthall before construction begins.
+Permits here depend on whether you're inside a city or not, and we'll sort that out for you.
+Inside Eupora, a fence is an accessory structure with a published $50 flat residential permit fee, handled through the city's Zoning and Building Administrator.
+If your parcel is in unincorporated Webster County - including communities around Walthall, Bellefontaine, and Tomnolen - the rules are less standardized online, so we'll confirm setbacks, right-of-way clearance, and anything else with the Webster County Chancery Office at the courthouse in Walthall before we start.

 Popular Fence Styles in Webster County